-Covers the modern period of architecture, examining the changing range of architectural types, the impact of technology, the influence of Bauhaus, the theoretical schools, and the sociopolitical impact on the look of buildings.
+The course will cover the modern architecture from c.
+1850, examining the changing range of architectural types and construction, the influence of Bauhaus, the theoretical schools, literary movements, and the sociopolitical impact on the look of buildings.
+Museum and on-site visits may be part of the curriculum.